 (Stuart Vaughan in A Century of Grace)

 About twenty people gathered for the first service that marked the birth of what became known as Rosebank Union Church.
 Attendance at Sunday services grew steadily from that day.
-Thus began a pattern followed over the next 111 years.
+Thus began a pattern followed has followed ever since.

 Within a month the group moved from the Rossiter home to a local school hall and then they acquired their first church building – the Tin Tabernacle – a wood and corrugated- iron structure that cost the sum of ten pounds, and twice that amount to dismantle it in Germiston, move it to Rosebank by ox wagon, and re-erect it on the corner of Cradock and Tyrwhitt Avenues in Rosebank!